xXleowXx/gitlab-charts/doc/charts/gitlab/gitlab-exporter/index.md

 ### extraEnvFrom

-`extraEnvFrom` allows you to expose additional environment variables from other data source in all containers in the pods.
+`extraEnvFrom` allows you to expose additional environment variables from other data sources in all containers in the pods.

 Below is an example use of `extraEnvFrom`: